coder/sail/site/content/docs/commands/edit.md

 1. `code-server` automatically reconnects the page when the new environment is created.
 1. The project folder is always persisted so WIP changes are safe.
-1. UI state is persisted so the exact layout of your editor in undisturbed.
+1. UI state is persisted so the exact layout of your editor is undisturbed.